 Along with the opportunity to "have it all" comes a pressure to "do it all," Moss said, adding, "I think that there's a certain backlash in a way, and a pressure that women feel because we got it all and now we've got to do it."
 The Heidi Chronicles marks a return to Broadway for Moss, who made her Main Stem debut in 2008, playing Karen in David Mamet's Speed-the-Plow.
 She had long been familiar with Wasserstein's play, but, she said, it carries a different meaning for her at this point in her life.

 "It's different when you read it knowing that you're doing to do it," she said.
 "It becomes a different thing.
-You read it in a much more personal way than you might have in your twenties.
-I think being an older woman now, being 32, I have a different perspective on those questions."
+You read it in a much more personal way than you might have in your 20s.
+I think being 32, I have a different perspective on those questions."

 One of the questions Heidi asks in the play is how women can and should support each other as their lives and relationships change.
 She addresses this when speaking at a college alumni function, where she describes the idealization of successful women and admits that she, an outwardly accomplished professional, feels abandoned by her friends.

 "That speech is so beautiful.
 It makes me choked up just thinking about it," Moss said.
 "I really want to do it justice.
 It's one of the best speeches ever written for a woman, and it's so relevant and so present in our lives today — that pressure to do it all and that feeling of, 'I thought we were going to be in this together.
 What happened?
 Where did you all go?
 I thought we were going to fight for our rights together, and you've all abandoned me.'"

 As Heidi ages, her relationships change drastically, especially with her friend Susan (Ali Ahn), and she gives voice to her struggles and loneliness in her speech.